You may be planning to skip Metapán, El Salvador. That would be a mistake.

 Take a look inside the fiery, ancient world of a traditional lime kiln in our video from Metapán, below.

-Watch this amazing process in our video of the transformation from limestone rock to quicklime powder, below.
+Watch this amazing process in our video, below, of the transformation from limestone rock to quicklime powder, below.
 If you don’t think chemistry is cool after you watch this then there’s no hope for you.

 Raul also has a tilapia farm which supplies the freshest of fish to his open air restaurant and bar overlooking the river.
 Our post-rafting lunch was huge and delicious.
 Followed by cold beer and a nap in a hammock, it’s a perfect day.